Automatic Prompt Augmentation and Selection with Chain-of-Thought from Labeled Data: Conclusion

 \section{Conclusion}

 In this paper, we proposed a chain-of-thought optimization method consisting of three steps: augment, prune, and select. {\ModelName} first generates rationale chains according to the standard CoT process with several exemplars, and then prunes those incorrect ones according to the consistency of the predicted answer and ground-truth answer.
-Finally, we apply a variance-reduced policy gradient strategy to estimate the gradients and optimize the latent variables with estimated gradients to select better CoT. {\ModelName} is adaptable to any task and domain without any extra human effort.
-Experimental results demonstrate the effectiveness of our method on arithmetic reasoning, commonsense reasoning, and symbolic reasoning tasks.
-Notably, the result shows our method can be generalized to non-reasoning tasks such as question answering, natural language inference, and sentiment analysis as well.
+Finally, we apply a variance-reduced policy gradient strategy to estimate the gradients and optimize the latent variables to select better CoTs.
+Experimental results demonstrate the effectiveness of our method on arithmetic reasoning, commonsense reasoning, symbolic reasoning tasks, and non-reasoning tasks.